BjornKennethHolmstrom/DidiS/docs/standards/README.md

 # Development Standards
-## SweDD - Swedish Direct Democracy Platform
+## DiDiS - Direct Democracy in Sweden Platform

-This directory contains the development standards and guidelines for the SweDD project.
+This directory contains the development standards and guidelines for the DiDiS project.
 These standards ensure consistency, quality, and maintainability across the codebase.

 ### Contents
 - [Code Standards](CODE_STANDARDS.md) - Coding conventions and practices